My dog has struvite bladder stones. What does that mean?

 How are struvite bladder stones diagnosed?

-In some cases, your veterinarian may be able to palpate (feel) struvite stones in the bladder if the dog is relaxed and the bladder isn't too painful.
+In some cases, if your dog is relaxed and the bladder is not too painful, your veterinarian may be able to palpate (feel) struvite stones in the bladder.
 However, some stones are too small to be felt this way.
-Often, bladder stones are diagnosed by means of an x-ray of the bladder, or by means of an ultrasound.
-Struvite stones are almost always 'radiodense', meaning that they can be seen on a plain radiograph.
-However, sometimes bones or other overlying body parts will interfere with the ability to see bladder stones with regular x-rays, in which case your veterinarian may recommend a contrast study, a specialized technique that uses dye to outline the stones in the bladder, or a bladder ultrasound.
+Often, bladder stones are diagnosed by means of a radiograph (X-ray) of the bladder, or by means of an ultrasound.
+Struvite stones are almost always radiodense, meaning that they can be seen on a plain radiograph.
+However, sometimes bones or other overlying body parts will interfere with the ability to see bladder stones with regular X-rays, in which case your veterinarian may recommend a contrast study, a specialized technique that uses dye to outline the stones in the bladder, or a bladder ultrasound.

-These imaging procedures will identify the presence of a bladder stone, but will not definitively tell your veterinarian the composition of the stone.
+These imaging procedures will identify the presence of a bladder stone, but will not definitively indicate the composition of the stone.
 The only way to be sure that a bladder stone is made of struvite is to have the stone analyzed at a veterinary laboratory.

 How are struvite bladder stones treated?

 There are three primary treatment strategies for struvite bladder stones: 1) feeding a special diet to dissolve the stone(s), 2) non-surgical removal by urohydropropulsion and 3) surgical removal.